Search by keyword or browse our list of services.

 Once you've changed, the technologist will attach sensors that will monitor you throughout the night, the sensors connect to a small input box you can carry with you if you have to use the restroom.

 Depending on the type of data we're collecting, you may be asked to try a device called a continued positive airway pressure mask (CPAP).
 The CPAP prevents snoring and will allow you to sleep better.

 Typically you'll be in bed between 9:30 and 11 p.m.
 The earlier you get to sleep the more data we can collect.

 Your technologist won't be able to discuss the study results.
-Your test will be reviewed by a sleep physician and sent to your primary care provider in two to three weeks.
+Your test will be interpreted by a sleep physician and delivered to your referring provider in two to three weeks.